ReneDCDSL/ReneDCDSL.github.io/_posts/2023-10-20-Cuisine & Ingredient Clustergin.md

-This graph shows the vectorized position of the ingredients along the 2 principal components of the model.
+This graph shows the vectorized position of the ingredients among the 2 principal components of the model.
 Again, we can see some groups of ingredients that share really similar attributes.
 Soy, sesame, rice, sauce, oil, garlic, fresh on the top right corner are all ingredients commonly found in Asian cuisine.
 While on the bottom left side: flour, butter, eggs, vanilla & sugar are very common pastry ingredients. <br>
 It is interesting to see how just 2 variables can capture so much information about a very large number of various ingredients.

 Our simple 2 dimensional PCA model has been working great.
 However, we don't know how much it really captured overall nuances.
 We can check this with the explained variance ratio which is a ratio of the variance a model with K components can keep compared to one with all of its components.

+<a name="Cum_var"></a>

 #### Cumulative explained variance